ARM-software/ebbr/source/chapter2-uefi.rst

 e.g., The RTC may be on a shared I2C bus which runtime services cannot access because it will conflict with the OS.

-Firmware still must provide the UEFI GetTime() and SetTime() runtime service calls, but if an RTC isn't present, or cannot be accessed at runtime, then both calls shall return EFI_DEVICE_ERROR.
+If firmware does not support access to the RTC, then GetTime() and SetTime() shall return EFI_UNSUPPORTED, and the OS must use a device driver to control the RTC.

 UEFI Reset and Shutdown
 -----------------------